Azure-Samples/azure-ml-federated-learning/docs/factory-tutorial.md

+## Tutorial on how to adapt the "literal" code

+Before proceeding, please read the following points to have a better understanding of the "literal" code:
+1. It has a very simple setup to get started with.
+2. It does not have comnplex/advanced features such as subgraphs, assests' permissions validation, etc.

+Scenarios:
+1. To add/remove a silo:
+    - You just need to do the changes in the "`federated_learning/silos`" section of the `examples/pipelines/fl_cross_silo_literal/config.yaml` file.

+2. To change training hyper-parameters:
+    - Adjust the parameters in the "`training_parameters`" section of the `examples/pipelines/fl_cross_silo_literal/config.yaml` file.

-## Tutorial on how to adapt the Factory code
+## Tutorial on how to adapt the "factory" code

-Before proceeding, please read the following points to have a better understanding of the factory code:
+Before proceeding, please read the following points to have a better understanding of the "factory" code:
 1. It has a `set_orchestrator` method that you can leverage to add an orchestrator to your pipeline.
 2. The `add_silo` method lets you add `n` number of silos to the pipeline and you don't have to worry about the configuration.
 It is being taken care of.
 3. It has a soft validation component that ensures that the appropriate permissions are granted for your assets.
 That being said, a compute `a` should not have access to dataset `b` and so on.